1. Main facts and figures

 Suppression rules and disclosure control

-‘Suppression’ means these figures have not been included in the data, to protect confidentiality and because the numbers involved are too small to draw any reliable conclusions.
+Values based on fewer than 3 responses have been withheld from results for all groups.
+This is to protect respondents’ confidentiality and because the numbers involved are too small to draw any reliable conclusions.

 4. Data sources